Ogechi-M/simple-webapp-flask/README.md

 ## 1. Build a Docker Image

-From the Dockerfile provided, build a Docker image by running the following command:
+Using the Dockerfile provided, build a Docker image by running the following command:

 ```bash
 docker build -t <image-name> .